 - Knees bent at a right angle, even with or slightly higher than the hips

 - Avoid sitting in the same position for longer than 30 minutes

 It’s also important to pay attention to how you stand up from a sitting position.
 Rather than bending forward from the waist, move to the edge of the chair and rise by straightening your legs.
-If you feel any stiffness or the slightest hint of developing neck or back pain, stretch your back.
+If you feel any stiffness or the slightest hint of developing neck or back pain, gently stretch your back.

-When correct sitting posture Is not enough
+When correct sitting posture is not enough

 Patients diagnosed with a degenerative spine condition can often find lasting relief resorting to surgery, especially by making life decisions like maintaining a healthy weight and practicing proper posture.
 However, if a healthy lifestyle combined with conservative treatments like pain medication and physical therapy have been exhausted without bringing you the relief necessary for a good quality of life, spine surgery can become an option.
 As you explore your surgical options, contact Laser Spine Institute to learn about the advantages our minimally invasive spine surgery can offer.